 VDI – Still a Thing?

-In modern workplace, do you think Virtual Desktops (VDIs) still a thing?
+Do you think Virtual Desktops (VDIs) are still a thing in the modern workplace?
 Microsoft’s answer to this question is YES.
-The following are the scenarios which Microsoft explained in the Ignite presenation.
+The following are the scenarios that Microsoft explained in the Ignite presentation.

 History – SCCM Intune VDI Support

 SCCM treats VDI devices similar to physical devices.
-I think most of the management tasks with SCCM shall work just fine for persistent VDIs.
+Most of the management tasks with SCCM shall work just fine for persistent VDIs.
 SCCM management of non-persistent VDIs might have many challenges.

-NOTE 1 – We still have issues similar to this even with the latest version of SCCM 1902 production version.
-I’m not saying the above problem is because of SCCM, instead it’s more a problem with APP-V.
+NOTE 1 – We still have issues similar to this, even with the latest version of the SCCM 1902 production version.
+I’m not saying the above problem is because of SCCM.
+Instead, it’s more a problem with APP-V.

 But, you might face issues if you try to use Intune for managing non-persistent VDIs.
-Also, same issues might be applicable for other scenarios like shared PCs & Azure AD Joined devices.
+Also, the same problems might be applicable for other scenarios like shared PCs & Azure AD Joined devices.

 SCCM Azure Windows Virtual Desktop Support